-As Team Coordinator, Jay helps manage day to day activities at the ESG Initiative including administrative support and student programs.
+As Program Coordinator, Jay manages and supports the ESG Initiative’s student programs.
 He looks forward to helping students find a program within the ESG Initiative that will hopefully strengthen their desire to pursue a career in social impact.
-In his free time, Jay can be found reading business and technology books, listening to podcasts, going to the gym, and spending time on the beach.
+In his free time, Jay can be found reading business and technology books, listening to podcasts, going to the gym, and spending a lot of time on the beach.

 Senior Communications and Engagement Specialist

 As the Senior Communications and Engagement Specialist for the ESG Initiative, Emma Davis manages content creation, research translation, and event promotion through the initiative’s social channels, website, and newsletter.
 Prior to joining the ESG Initiative, Emma completed her Bachelors at the University of California Los Angeles (UCLA) and her Masters at Columbia University as a member of the Climate School’s inaugural class.
-In her free time, Emma enjoys crocheting, baking, and reading with her library card.
+In her free time, Emma enjoys cozy video games, climate action, and reading with her library card.

 Impact Program Associate